rahul-gharat/dronahq-docs/docs/secure_embed.md

     "token":"<SSO Authorization token>"
 }
 ```
-## Handle Multi-Tanant
+## Handle Multi-Tenant

-In case you are embedding the microapp for showing multi-tenant data or you want to pass more user or other parameters, you can create your keys in the query string in settings and pass the keys and their values in the properties object.
+In case you are embedding the app for showing multi-tenant data or you want to pass more user or other parameters, you can create your keys in the query string in settings and pass the keys and their values in the properties object.

 As you can see in the `Query string configuration image` that we have configured multiple query string parameters and if you compare it with the `CURL request to generate SSO token` image the properties key of raw data contains the same keys from the query string configuration.